akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 If stretching a header, the section frame height is set accordingly and the stretch information is recorded in our custom layout attributes `stretchFactor` property.

-Finally, we also need to manage sections' `zIndex`, so the global header and sticky headers are always on top.
+Finally, we also need to manage sections' `zIndex`, so that the global header and sticky headers are always on top.

-**Invalidation**
+**Custom Layout Invalidation**

-The key to building high-performance layout is to recompute only what's really changed.
-This way when a user scrolls, our custom layout will not end up repeatedly calling computationally intensive `layoutAttributesForElementsInRect:` but instead whenever possible will call `layoutAttributesForSupplementaryViewOfKind` directly.
+The key to building high-performance layout is to recompute only those parts that actually changed.
+This way when a user scrolls, we will not end up repeatedly calling computationally intensive `layoutAttributesForElementsInRect:` but instead whenever possible just be calling `layoutAttributesForSupplementaryViewOfKind` directly.
+According to Apple's documentation:

+> an invalidation context lets you specify which parts of the layout changed.
+To define a custom invalidation context for your layout, subclass the UICollectionViewLayoutInvalidationContext class.
+In your subclass, define custom properties that represent the parts of your layout data that can be recomputed independently.

-For our case, instead of defining our own custom invalidation context class with `invalidationContextClass` it is sufficient to plug into the invalidation process of `UICollectionViewFlowLayout`.
+For our case the Flow Layout is already using its invalidation context for optimized layout updates.
+Therefore, instead of creating our own custom invalidation context class it is sufficient to simply plug into the existing invalidation process.

-More specifically, since we are now handling the layout for collection view sections we should also take care of invalidating those that are affected by bounds changes:
+Since we are handling the layout for collection view sections, we should also take care of invalidating those that are affected by the bounds changes:

 {% highlight swift %}
 override public func shouldInvalidateLayoutForBoundsChange(newBounds: CGRect) -> Bool {